flaturtha/CharlieChan/_serials/mr-binglers-murder-maze-part-4.md

 ### Wax Museum
 {: .chaptertitle}

-Mr. Bingler tried to run from the six-headed monster that was snuffling ferociously at his heels, but strain as he might, he could not lift his rooted feet out of their tracks.
+<span class="firstcharacter">M</span>r.
+Bingler tried to run from the six-headed monster that was snuffling ferociously at his heels, but strain as he might, he could not lift his rooted feet out of their tracks.
 He tried to yell, and his voice came out in a tenuous whisper that hung in the air before his face.
 He groaned in terror, and the sound brought him back to consciousness.

 He was lying on the divan, a wet towel tucked carefully around his aching head.
 He groaned again, lifted himself to a sitting position, wincing at the stab of pain that skidded around the inside of his skull.